tdkent/listmaker-frontend/README.md

 ## About

-Welcome to the front-end codebase of ListMaker, a list-making application begun in February and launched in June of 2023.
+Welcome to the frontend codebase of ListMaker, a list-making application begun in February and launched in June of 2023.
 ListMaker is in ongoing development, with improvements and new features planned.
 Read on for details!